Website on nuclear and radiation safety and non-proliferation

 Activities of Interagency Working Group on Radiation Protection in Medicine

-“We hope that joint and consistent work of experts will bring the practice of using radiation sources in medicine into compliance with the requirements of national and international standards, regulations and rules on radiation safety”, Head of the Interagency Working Group on Radiation Protection in Medicine, SNRIU Deputy Chairman Ruslana Tripaylo said.
+According to Head of the Interagency Working Group on Radiation Protection in Medicine, SNRIU Deputy Chairman Ruslana Tripailo “There is no doubt that further joint and consistent work of experts will bring the practice of using radiation sources in medicine in accordance with the requirements of national and international regulations, standards and rules on radiation safety”.

-The additional materials on the activities of the Interagency Working Group on Radiation Protection in Medicine you may find here.
+See for additional information on the activities of the Interagency Working Group on Radiation Protection in Medicine.

-The most current news on this topic you may find below.
+Read the most current news on this topic below:

 News about Activities of Interagency Working Group on Radiation Protection in Medicine